karlwilcox/website-build/pages/tolkien/overview.md

 edition of the "Letters" (mildly interesting in parts).

-Over the years I gave away or sold almost every book from my youth, partly due to house moves and partly in favour of e-books as my children have moved out and left behind empty rooms I've once again started to collect and physical books.
+Over the years I gave away or sold almost every book from my youth, partly due to house moves and partly in favour of e-books, but as my children have moved out and left behind empty rooms I've once again started to collect and physical books.

 {% include figure src="/img/tolkien/tolkien-shelf.jpg" caption="The collection so far" %}